South Tyrol’s Tastemakers: Alois Lageder

 This great variety of position, exposures, soils and microclimates offered by our land, is certainly a great inspiration for my work, because it challenges us to constantly adapt.

-My favourite grape variety is definitely the Pinot Noir.
+My favorite grape variety is definitely the Pinot Noir.
 I love the elegance, the saltiness and the complexity of that grape variety.

 In my leisure time I love to experience the South Tyrolean mountains, which give me an incredible amount of strength and energy.
 And once having reached the summit, I enjoy a dip in one of our many small mountain lakes.

-Have you got a favourite time of year?
+Have you got a favorite time of year?

-I don’t have a favourite time.
+I don’t have a favorite time.
 What I like is to observe and experience the differences of each single season.

 I think the decisive factor is again our terroir: the totality of all the natural factors that constitute the uniqueness of this place and influence the quality of our work.
 In regions such as ours, the greatest challenge for producing high quality is to understand their terroir.